Ophiuchus: Incentivizing Tool-augmented "Think with Images" for Joint Medical Segmentation, Understanding and Reasoning: Introduction

 \section{Introduction}

 Multimodal Large Language Models (MLLMs) have exhibited remarkable performance across a wide range of medical image analysis tasks such as visual question answering (VQA)~\citep{li2023llava,chen2024huatuogpt}, disease diagnosis~\citep{sun2025foundation,liu2025constructing}, segmentation~\citep{bai2024m3d,wang2025reinforced}, and report generation~\citep{bassi2025radgpt,wang2025mrgagents}.
 Recent breakthroughs in chain-of-thought (CoT) techniques~\citep{wei2022chain} have further advanced the reasoning capabilities of medical MLLMs.
-Numerous studies employ supervised fine-tuning (SFT)~\citep{sun2025enhancing} or reinforcement learning (RL)~\citep{lai2025med,pan2025medvlm,su2025gmai} to push these models beyond the direct-prediction paradigm, enabling step-by-step reasoning to address complex clinical challenges and improve diagnostic decision support.
+Numerous studies employ supervised fine-tuning (SFT)~\citep{sun2025enhancing} or reinforcement learning (RL)~\citep{lai2025med,su2025gmai} to push these models beyond the direct-prediction paradigm, enabling step-by-step reasoning to address complex clinical challenges and improve diagnostic decision support.

 Despite these advancements, current medical MLLMs still show critical limitations in how they interact with visual information during reasoning processes.
 First, they often attend to irrelevant regions while missing fine-grained evidence, such as tiny structures, intricate abnormalities, subtle lesion cues, and nuanced pathological semantics~\citep{wang2025reinforced}.
 Such omissions severely degrade diagnostic performance.
 In essence, these weaknesses stem from a static, global-perception paradigm: the models primarily rely on image-level representations and lack the key ability to actively and adaptively probe and explore localized, fine-grained visual details.
 Moreover, prevailing medical MLLMs express intermediate reasoning steps exclusively in text and lack a ``look-again'' mechanism during thinking, leading to the loss of critical visual information.
-Ideally, MLLMs should autonomously perform dynamic, iterative, fine-grained interactions with task-relevant image regions throughout the reasoning process, revisiting and revising earlier answers in light of emerging visual cues to support more accurate perceptual decision-making, as exemplified in Figure~\ref{fig:1}.
+Ideally, MLLMs should autonomously interact with task-relevant image regions in a dynamic, iterative manner, revisiting and revising predictions as new visual evidence emerges to improve perceptual decision-making, as shown in Figure~\ref{fig:1}.

-The aforementioned challenges motivate a fundamental rethinking of how medical MLLMs engage more seamlessly with fine-grained visual information during reasoning.
-This leads us to propose \textbf{Ophiuchus}, a novel and versatile framework capable of interleaved vision-language reasoning through thinking with tools across diverse medical tasks, including VQA, detection, and segmentation.